jjkesinger/Nsp.Doc.Ai/readme.md

 - **Model Not Found:** Verify the deployment names match those configured in Azure.
 - **Authentication Errors:** Ensure your API key and endpoint are correct and not expired.
+- **Qdrant Connection Issues:** Ensure Qdrant is running and the endpoint is correct.
 - **.NET Version Issues:** Confirm you are using .NET 9 SDK.

 ---